Group Therapy Training Program

 Mary Ann Kassier, LCSW, CGP, has been running groups for 40 years.
 She has 10 years of leadership and clinical experience in in-patient settings and 30 years in private practice.
 She runs four Women’s groups and two mixed-gender young adult groups for adults in their 20s.
 Her groups are supportive, interpersonal and utilize the group process to deepen understanding of oneself in relationship to others.
 She is co-chair of the GTTP committee and co-leader of the monthly Group Development Course.

-Thomas Kim, LMFT, is a current Group Therapy Training Program (GTTP) committee member and will co-facilitate the program's Process Learning Group (PLG) for the upcoming 2023 cohort.
+Thomas Kim, LMFT, is a current Group Therapy Training Program (GTTP) committee member and co-facilitating a seminar with Tara Noone in 2025-2026.
 He has been participating in and facilitating process groups since 2014.
 He received training in group facilitation as a student at the California Institute of Integral Studies (CIIS) and as a trainee at one of their counseling centers (Pierce Street ICC), as a teacher's assistant/co-facilitator for CIIS's Group Dynamics courses, and most recently, as a participant of the GTTP in '21-'22.
 He has also taught Group Dynamics at CIIS.
 Tom has a private practice based in the SF North Bay Area.
 He currently runs one weekly process group and is forming a support group.
 Tom believes that one of the most powerful potential outcomes to process group work is to be able to develop the capacity to stand firm in one's own personal position while simultaneously holding care and compassion for the other's very different perspective.

 Jamie Moran, LCSW, CGP, is a clinical social worker, psychotherapist, and consultant working in mental health and healthcare since 1984.
 Jamie specializes in long-term psychodynamic group work, offering six weekly groups in San Francisco for gay men, as well as providing individual consultation for therapists regarding group.
 He has provided numerous trainings on a variety of group topics and has been an AGPA Committee Volunteer since 2015 and an AGPA Institute Leader since 2019.
-Jamie led GTTP's Process Learning Group (PLG) from 2019 through 2022 and now, in Fall of 2022, has returned to the individual Consultant role.
+For GTTP, Jamie teaches a seminar and is an individual consultant.
+Jamie led GTTP's Process Learning Group (PLG) from 2019 through 2025.
 He recently completed 26 weekends of professional group education and training with the Center for Group Studies in New York City.
 Additionally, Jamie works with individuals and couples across various populations focusing on stress management/burnout, grief, death and dying, and gay men's issues.

-Ann Steiner, PhD, LMFT, CGP, FAGPA*, has been a consultant and former committee member of the Group Therapy Training Program committee since its inception.
+Ann Steiner, PhD, LMFT, CGP, FAGPA*, has been a consultant and former committee member of the Group Therapy Training Program committee since its inception and also teaches a seminar.
 She is a Fellow and former Board Member of the American Group Psychotherapy Association*, a Certified Group Psychotherapist, and a group consultant, currently leading three therapy groups online: Mixed Adult Process Group for the Over 60; Chronic Medical Illness/Pain Group; Therapy Group for Psychotherapists.
 She has published two books about group therapy with Routledge Press, is a past president of the Northern California Group Psychotherapy Society (NCGPS), leads workshops and trainings for mental health organizations about group therapy, and the Therapist’s Professional Will nationally and locally.

 Julia St. George, LCSW is an individual and group psychotherapist at the San Francisco VA Medical Center, working with veterans dealing with substance use, trauma, and co-occurring mental health issues.
 In this role, she supervises UCSF Medical School psychiatry residents, psychology externs, and MSW graduate students receiving training in group psychotherapy.
 Before joining the VA in 2019, she worked with adults in outpatient intensive services at UCSF Langley Porter.
 She completed advanced training in group psychotherapy at TPI in 2018 and currently co-leads the monthly Group Development Course.